ASTRO-POLIS/swift-polis/README.md

 # swift-polis

-Swift implementation of POLIS standard
+This is a Swift implementation of POLIS standard.
+It contains mostly API classes.